dosipod/SrWiki/Installing-and-Compiling.md

 Note: If you Flash via another method, you will definitely need to perform a Factory Reset.
 Cycling the power is also a requirement if you're doing anything with I2S.

+### Flashing ESP8266 Binaries

+1. Download for your platform [NodeMCU-PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases).
+1. Plug the WeMOS D1 Mini (or other ESP8266 device) into your computer.
+1. Run NodeMCU-PyFlasher.
+1. Load the binary.
+1. Select the Com port.
+1. Select 'yes, wipes all data'.
+1. Press Flash NodeMCU.

 ## Compiling from Platform IO

 Note: We have long since stopped compiling WLED with the Arduino IDE.